ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 the health sector (FY2019-23)

 **Image Description:**
-The image is a simple infographic titled "Top Beneficiaries of Trust Fund Support to the Health Sector."
+The image is an infographic from an annual development report focused on the top beneficiaries of trust fund support to the health sector.

 Layout and Key Elements:
-- At the top is the main heading in bold black text.
+- Title: At the top, bold text states "Top Beneficiaries of Trust Fund Support to the Health Sector."
-- Below the heading, there are two circular donut charts side by side.
+- Below the title, there are two separate doughnut charts side by side.
-- Under each donut chart, there is a label indicating the region and the percentage of trust fund disbursements they received.
-- The left donut chart corresponds to "South Asia" with an orange segment showing "41%" of disbursements.
+- The left doughnut chart represents South Asia and is predominantly a lighter shade of orange with a darker orange segment.
+- Under this chart, the text reads: "South Asia 41% of disbursements" with "41%" and "South Asia" highlighted in a darker orange.
-- The right donut chart corresponds to "East Africa" with an orange segment showing "28%" of disbursements.
+- The right doughnut chart represents East Africa, also mainly a lighter orange with a smaller dark orange segment.
+- Under this chart, the text reads: "East Africa 28% of disbursements" with "28%" and "East Africa" highlighted in the same darker orange.
-- At the bottom, there is a smaller text note which reads: "IBRD/IDA trust fund RE disbursements to the health sector (FY2019-23)."
+- At the bottom, there is a note in smaller text stating: "IBRD/IDA trust fund RE disbursements to the health sector (FY2019-23)."

-The infographic visually compares the percentage share of trust fund disbursements directed to the health sector in two regions over the fiscal years 2019 to 2023.
-The donut charts use a two-tone color scheme where the darker orange highlights the share, and the lighter shade fills the remainder of the circle.
+The image effectively conveys that South Asia and East Africa are the top two recipients of health sector trust fund disbursements during the fiscal years 2019 to 2023, with South Asia receiving the larger share.
 ```
 ![Image 2](images/2023TrustFundAnnualReports_p31_img2.png)